BLEMAB European project: muon imaging technique applied to blast furnaces: Experimental apparatus

 A first partial prototype of the tracking plane has been produced to estimate the detection efficiency and spatial resolution that is possible to obtain in the BLEMAB detector configuration.
 This prototype is limited to 5 scintillator bars, assembled as shown in figure \ref{fig:prototype} (left).

 For this test we have used a LeCroy HDO6054 digital oscilloscope as DAQ system.
 The scintillator assembly has been enclosed in a protective aluminum box, used also as a darkening cover.
 Each bar is read by two 4\,mm\,$\times$\,4\,mm SiPM optical sensors whose signals are summed together.
 A study of the dependence of detection efficiency on the impact coordinate of muons along the bars (80\,cm length) has been carried out by using an external trigger system made of two auxiliary plastic scintillators read by means of standard PMTs.
 This scintillators have a small surface and are suitable to select a small region of the system under test.
-The complete setup can be seen in figure \ref{fig:prototype} (right).
+The complete setup can be seen in figure \ref{fig:prototype} (center).
+The first full BLEMAB tracking module under construction is shown at the right side in the same figure.

-Data taking was repeated for seven different positions of the trigger system, with steps of 10\,cm, in order to cover the whole prototype's length.
+Data acquisition with the small prototype was repeated for seven different positions of the trigger system, with steps of 10\,cm, in order to cover the whole prototype's length.
 For each position a total of approximately 1000 muon events have been collected.

 Figure \ref{fig:results} (left) shows the histogram obtained for the total signal released by cosmic ray muons and integrated with the DAQ oscilloscope.
 The histogram is peaked for a value of almost 5\,V$\cdot$ns and has approximately the shape of a Landau distribution.
 In this measurement for 2 events of a total of 864 a null signal was registered, resulting in an efficiency of 99.8\%.
 Figure \ref{fig:results} (right) shows the variation of the detection efficiency for the different impact point positions.
 Even if some tendency could be argued, the values are all compatible with a constant value of 99.7\% within the statistical uncertainties.
 All measured values are beyond 99.6\%.